The Library Board of Trustees is responsible for determining and adopting written policies to govern the operation of the library.

 - Current pay stub

-Adult cards will be issued to patrons aged 18 and older.
-Patrons under the age of 18 will be issued a juvenile card and must have a parent, guardian, or responsible party sign their application form; the person that signs the application card must also have a Bullitt County Public Library card with an account in good standing.
-Patrons must be present to sign up for a library card.
-Patrons under the age of 18 are eligible to receive an adult card if a parent, guardian, or responsible party signs a permission form.
+Adult accounts will be issued to patrons aged 18 and older.
+Patrons under the age of 18 will be issued a juvenile account and must have a parent, guardian, or responsible party sign their application form; the person that signs the application card must also have a Bullitt County Public Library account in good standing.
+Patrons must be present to sign up for a library account.
+Patrons under the age of 18 are eligible to receive an adult account if a parent, guardian, or responsible party signs a permission form.
+Adult patrons, once they agree to be the responsible party for any account, are financially responsible for any fines and fees charged to the account.

 Confidentiality, Open Records, and Open Meetings